-Soft tissue tumors are diagnosed with a surgical biopsy, in which a sample of tissue is removed from the tumor and analyzed under a microscope.
+Soft tissue tumors are diagnosed with a surgical biopsy, in which a sample of tissue is removed from cancer and analyzed under a microscope.

-Osteosarcoma, on the other hand, is diagnosed by imaging tests that include magnetic resonance imaging (MRI) and bone scans.
+On the other hand, osteosarcoma is diagnosed by imaging tests that include magnetic resonance imaging (MRI) and bone scans.

-Since the disease has a tendency to spread to other parts of the body, chest x-rays and computed tomography (CT) of the lungs are also performed to detect lung metastases.
+Since the disease tends to spread to other parts of the body, chest x-rays and computed tomography (CT) of the lungs are also performed to detect lung metastases.

 Medical images help locate, characterize, and provide more information about a tumor to guide diagnosis.

-It can also be used to measure the success of treatment or to detect the spread of cancer.
+It can also measure the success of treatment or detect the spread of cancer.